JJ Chalmers recalls his remarkable journey for Motivational Monday

 JJ Chalmers has lived an extraordinary life, but much of the story he told for June’s Motivational Monday revolved around a single, terrible moment.
 One Tuesday afternoon, during routine patrol in the Helmand Province of Afghanistan, he was caught in the blast of an IED.

 It was a pivotal moment.
-In a second, his active career in the forces was cut short; he was now on a different track - one that would lead to Invictus Games gold, a new career in broadcasting and even a stint on Strictly Come Dancing
+In a second, his active career in the forces was cut short; he was now on a different track - one that would lead to Invictus Games gold, a new career in broadcasting and even a stint on Strictly Come Dancing.

 However, it wasn’t a smooth or simple transition.
 JJ’s story is one of constant determination in the face of great odds, but it isn’t a lonely one.